-Did you know that we have some amazing organizations in NE Indiana who have been actively providing and creating sensory friendly environments?
-A sensory friendly environment is one that offers accommodations for auditory, visual, and olfactory stimulation.
+Did you know that we have some amazing organizations in Northeast Indiana who have been actively providing and creating sensory friendly environments?
+A sensory friendly environment is one that offers accommodations for auditory, visual and olfactory stimulation.
 Many sensory friendly spaces and places also accommodate communication and social/emotional needs of individuals of all ages and all abilities.
-Communities are learning that many environments that, at one time would not have seemed like a good fit for some individuals with disabilities, can be welcoming, enriching, and accessible for ALL.
+Communities are learning that many environments that, at one time would not have seemed like a good fit for some individuals with disabilities, can be welcoming, enriching, and accessible for all.

-In NE Indiana, sensory friendly environments come in many shapes and forms, ranging from Special Abilities Days at Science Central and McMillan Health, to sensory fanny packs at the Greater Fort Wayne YMCA, and sensory friendly performance at The Civic and the Fort Wayne Ballet – and everything in between.
+In Northeast Indiana, sensory friendly environments come in many shapes and forms, ranging from Special Abilities Days at Science Central and McMillan Health, to sensory fanny packs at the Greater Fort Wayne YMCA, to sensory friendly performance at The Civic Theatre and the Fort Wayne Ballet and everything in between.
 AWS Foundation is working on posting all of these amazing opportunities on our website and Facebook page, so stay tuned.

-The group was joined by a team from the Wabash Miami Area Program, including an Occupational Therapist, Physical Therapist, and Autism Leader.
-In addition, AWSF staff shared some collective knowledge and experiences to support moving the bar forward in supporting ALL individuals in our community environments.
+The group was joined by a team from the Wabash Miami Area Program, including an occupational therapist, physical therapist and autism leader.
+In addition, AWS Foundation staff shared some collective knowledge and experiences to support moving the bar forward in supporting all individuals in our community environments.

 One of the most important outcomes of the day was being in a collaborative environment and hearing from the many organizations who are offering programs and addressing sensory needs.
 Learning from each other is critical as we move to becoming a more inclusive and sensory friendly community.